How to Become a Creative Writing Teacher (And Enjoy It)

 1. How do I start teaching creative writing?

-2. Can you teach writing when only having a creative writing degree?
+2. Can you teach writing when only have a creative writing degree?

 3. What degree do you need to teach creative writing in college?